-Since the Saxon Lords of the Manors normally provided and maintained the parish churches it could be assumed that the Primate would ensure that there was. such a building, however basic.
+Since the Saxon Lords of the Manors normally provided and maintained the parish churches it could be assumed that the Bishop would ensure that there was such a building, however basic.

 In 1119 Herbert de Losinga, first Norman Bishop of Norwich founded the Lazar House on Sprowston Road as a hospital for lepers ‘on land owned by Sprowston Church’ – obviously much in being and attracting endowments.

 In 1144 Thomas of Monmouth, a monk of Norwich Priory, wrote an account of the death, and miracle workings at the tomb of St. William of Norwich.
 In this Latin document reference is made to Sprowston Church and its parish priest.
 The first incumbent named in Diocesan Records is Hugh de Fakenham, roundabout the year 1200 AD.

 Walter Rye, eminent Norfolk historian, refers to the dual dedication of the church but thought that formerly it was to St. Margaret only.
 This probably stems from the fact that in the History of Norfolk’ (Revd.
 Francis Blomefield, 17051752) it was so described.
 However, at the Archdeacon’s Visitation of 1368 it was recorded as ‘dedicatio Sancta Maria et Sancta Margareta.’
 (St. Mary & St. Margaret)